CyberMask367/PS4-PS5-Cover-Scraper/README.md

 ## ‼️ Issues (hoping to fix soon)

 - Searches pulls from all platfroms so PS3, PSP, PSVita games might show up in the results
-- Searches results might also include image of dlcs
+- Searche results might also include image of dlcs or addons
 - The scraper always display upto 20 listings even tho i set the limit to 100, maybe its a limit with the api
 ---